Ishq Tamasha: Soundtrack

 The title song was sung by Sanam Marvi & Sanwal Esakhelvi.
-The music was composed by Naved Nashad.and the lyrics were penned by Mubashir Hassan.
+The music was composed by Naved Nashad and the lyrics were penned down by Mubashir Hassan.

 Broadcast

 Ishq Tamasha originally premiered on 25 February 2018.
 The serial aired a weekly episode on every Sunday succeeding Tajdeed e Wafa.
 It was aired on Hum Europe in UK, on Hum TV USA in USA and Hum TV Mena on UAE.

 It also aired on national television in Pakistan on PTV Home.
 The show started to air on 3 June 2020 and aired twice in a week.

-The show was also adapted by the Horn Cable Television of Somaliland as Cishqi Tamaashaa.In Arab world, the show was premiered on the subscription channel of MBC group, MBC Plus Drama under the title انتقام.
+The show was also adapted by the Horn Cable Television of Somaliland as Cishqi Tamaashaa.
+In Arab world, the show was premiered on the subscription channel of MBC Group, MBC Bollywood under the title انتقام.
 The show was dubbed in Pashto and aired on Hum Pashto 1 under the same title.